jeremyhilado/seir-224-project-2/readme.md

 * **Read the docs** for whatever technologies / frameworks / API's you plan to use.
 (See ["RTFM"](https://en.wikipedia.org/wiki/RTFM))
 * **Write your code DRY** and build your APIs RESTful.
 * **Be consistent** with your code style.
 You're working in teams, but you're only making one app per team.
 Make sure it looks like a unified effort.
-* **Commit early, commit often.** Don't be afraid to break something because you can always go back in time to a previous version.
+* **Commit early; commit often.** Don't be afraid to break something because you can always go back in time to a previous version.
+* **Deploy early; deploy often.** Deploy your work as early as possible, even if you don't really have anything completed.
+Heroku issues **always** pop up.
+Don't be caught short just before the submission deadline!
 * **Keep user stories small** and well-defined.
 Remember: user stories focus on what a user *needs*, not what development tasks need accomplishing.
 * **Write code another developer wouldn't have to ask you about**.
 Do your naming conventions make sense?
 Would another developer be able to look at your app and understand what everything is?
 (See ["self-documenting"](https://en.wikipedia.org/wiki/Self-documenting))
 * **Make it all well-formatted.** Are you indenting consistently?
 Can we find the start and end of every div, curly brace, etc?